 Pillar candles are medium to large in size, and they burn for extended periods.
 Wax pillar candles can vary in color, design, and number of wicks.
 But with clean-burning oil pillar candles, you don’t have to worry about wax drippings burning your hands.
 You can burn pillar candles for special occasions such as wedding anniversaries, or you can even use them daily as additional sources of light.
 Pillar candles look great atop any fireplace mantle.

 You can’t go wrong with any of these four types of candles.
-Let Firefly Fuel help you figure out how to choose the right one for you.
+Now that you’ve explored many uses for candles, let Firefly Fuel help you figure out how to choose the right one for you.